An Introduction to NTFS (New Technology File System)

 We would caution anyone who needs accurate data concerning exactly what happens under a specific OS

 or how data is in fact stored, to not only compare multiple sources, but also consult data from someone

-who's actually debugged running code, since it will either work correctly or not!
-You should, of course,
+who's actually debugged running code, using that data, since it will either work correctly or not!
+You should,

-also perform your own verification of the information before considering it truly reliable; everyone makes
+of course, also perform your own verification of the information before considering it truly reliable; everyone

 Note: This page is still under construction . . . .